-Plan Document Policy Number Policy Comp Plan 7.2.2 Allow and encourage the development of housing types that are affordable to low or moderate-income households, including middle housing types in low and medium density zones as well as larger apartment and condominium developments in high-density and mixed-use zones.
+Plan Document Policy Number Policy Comp Plan 7.2.2 Allow and encourage the development of housing types that are affordable to low or moderate-income households, including middle housing types in low and medium- density zones as well as larger apartment and condominium developments in high- density and mixed-use zones.
 Comp Plan 7.2.3 Pursue programs and incentives that reduce the impacts that development/design standards and fees have on housing affordability, including modifications to parking requirements, system development charges, and frontage improvements.
 Comp Plan 7.3.4 Promote the use of active transportation modes and transit to provide more reliable options for neighborhood residents and help reduce driving.
-Comp Plan 7.3.5 Increase economic opportunities for locally owned and operated businesses by encouraging the development and redevelopment of more housing near transit, shopping, local businesses, parks, and schools.
-Comp Plan 7.4.1 Implement land use and public investment decisions and standards that: a) encourage creation of denser development in centers, neighborhood hubs and along corridors; and b) foster development of accessible community gathering places, commercial uses, and other amenities provide opportunities for people to socialize, shop, and recreate together.
-Comp Plan 7.4.2 Require that new development improves the quality and connectivity of active transportation modes by providing infrastructure and connections that make it easier and more direct for people to walk or bike to destinations such as parks, schools, commercial services, and neighborhood gathering places.
+Comp PlanIncrease economic opportunities for locally owned and operated businesses by encouraging the development and redevelopment of more housing near transit, Comp Plan 7.4.1 Implement land use and public investment decisions and standards that: a) encourage creation of denser development in centers, neighborhood hubs, and along corridors; and b) foster development of accessible community gathering places, commercial uses, and other amenities that provide opportunities for people to socialize, shop, and recreate together.
+Plan 7.4.2 and more direct for people to walk or bike to destinations such as parks, schools, Require that new development improves the quality and connectivity of active transportation modes by providing infrastructure and connections that make it easier and more direct for people to walk or bike to destinations such as parks, schools, commercial services, and neighborhood gathering places.
 Comp Plan 8.3.5 Expand the use of incentives and other financial tools that serve to: a) Encourage development in Neighborhood Hubs. b) Improve housing affordability.